JuliaAI/MLJ.jl/docs/src/index.md

 package is not in your load path you will receive an error explaining how to add the package to your current environment.

-Once loaded, a model is evaluated with the `evaluate` method:
+Once loaded, a model can be evaluated with the `evaluate` method:

 ```@repl doda
 evaluate(tree_model, X, y,